geospaitial-lab/aviary/docs/how_to_guides/installation/how_to_install_aviary_with_pip.md

 ### Verify the installation

-To verify that aviary is installed correctly, you can check the version.
+To verify that aviary was installed successfully, you can check the version.

 === "Python API"